mscbuild/gaming-website/README.md

 ![](https://img.shields.io/badge/Topic-Github-lighred)
 ![](https://img.shields.io/website?url=https%3A%2F%2Fgithub.com%2Fmscbuild)

-  GameX is a fully responsive eSports gaming website, <br />Responsive for all devices, built using HTML, CSS, and JavaScript.
+ GameX is a fully responsive eSports gaming website.
+Responsive for all devices, built using HTML, CSS, and JavaScript.
+GAMEX is a colorful and pixel-perfect template.
+You can use it in live Game Streaming, e-Sports, Gaming News, Gaming tools sales, and set up live Game Battles.
 <a href="https://codewithsadee.github.io/gamex/"><strong>➥ Live Demo</strong></a>

  ### Demo Screeshots